sunil-2000/pixel-GIFfusion/README.md

 2. Obtain a Wandb API Key from https://wandb.ai/ and save for later.

 3. Utilize the fine-tuning scripts located in the ```colab-notebooks``` folder.
 There are a number of example scripts for the different experiments that we performed which are for example using different datasets or training for shorter/longer.
+The API keys will be needed in these scripts when prompted.

 GIF Generation